 The first half of the trail is narrow and rocky.
 We took our all-terrain stroller and managed, but it was a bumpy ride.

-view from the play station down to the lake – I was happy we didn’t have to walk back up
+Here’s the view from the play station down to the lake.
+I was happy we didn’t have to walk back up.

-last dwarf station – the story says the crystal was hidden in the mountain somewhere.
+The last dwarf station near the end of the trail.
+The story says the crystal was hidden in the mountain somewhere.
 I wish I had known the story beforehand so I could have brought a red crystal and cleverly hid it for my son to find at the end of the trail.
+Required photo opp.

 Near the end of the trail.

 View near the end of the trail around the lake.
 The big building straight across is a hotel and restaurant.
 To get back down to your car, you walk across the dam on the left and then down to your left about 1 min to the second cable car.